Where to live in Barcelona as a student: a neighborhood guide

 Internationality

-Gracia's a district with a deeply rooted Catalan character - many of its residents are lifelong neighbours.
-That’s probably why it’s lately becoming more popular among internationals who want to escape tourist crowds and get a taste of local life.
+Gracia's a neighborhood with a deeply rooted Catalan character.
+Many of its residents are lifelong neighbors.
+That's probably why it's lately become more popular among internationals who want to escape tourist crowds and get a taste of local life.
 In the end, you get the best of both worlds!

 Rental prices